Saoner: History

 Saoner is said to be mentioned in the Jaimini Ashwamedh under the name of Saraswatpur, and there are many legends connected with it.
 Ancient Shiv temple also known as Hemadpanti Shiv temple is also located near the bank of Kolar river.
 Ancient temple of Lord Ganesh is located at the neighboring village of Adasa on a hill.
 Saoner is also of historic importance due to its role in the 1942 Quit India Movement against the British.

 The region of Savner earlier was controlled by Hayihayavanshi Rajputs of Chhattisgarh later this region fell in the hands of the Nagpur Kingdom.

 Demographics

-As of 2011 India census, the town of Saoner had a population of 22,000.
-Males constituted 51% of the population and females 49%.
-Saoner had an average literacy rate of 45%, higher than the national average of 29.5%: male literacy was 49%, and female literacy was 38%.
-In Saoner, 14% of the population was under 6 years of age.
+As of 2011 India census, the Savner Municipal Council has population of 32,498 of which 16,570 are males while 15,928 are females.

+Population of Children with age of 0-6 is 3343 which is 10.29 % of total population of Savner (M Cl).
+In Savner Municipal Council, Female Sex Ratio is of 961 against state average of 929.
+Moreover Child Sex Ratio in Savner is around 897 compared to Maharashtra state average of 894.
+Literacy rate of Savner city is 89.53 % higher than state average of 82.34 %.
+In Savner, Male literacy is around 93.29 % while female literacy rate is 85.65 %.